 The father and son enjoy doing lots of fun activities together, such as watching movies, playing board games, reading books, and bicycling.

-Watch the feature video of the two by CBS:
+Watch the feature video of their family by WCNC:

 May God Bless you always for your sacrifices!